ParBLiSS/FastANI/README.md

 INFO, skch::main, Time spent post mapping : 0.00310319 sec
 ```

-Output is saved in file **fastani.out**.
-It should contain the ANI estimate between *E. coli* and *S. flexneri* genomes.
+Output is saved in file `fastani.out`, provided above using the `-o` option.

 ```sh
 $ cat fastani.out
 data/Shigella_flexneri_2a_01.fna data/Escherichia_coli_str_K12_MG1655.fna 97.7443 1305 1608
 ```

+Above output implies that the ANI estimate between *S. flexneri* and *E. coli* genomes is 97.7443.
+Out of the total 1608 sequence fragments from *S. flexneri* genome, 1305 were aligned as orthologous matches.

 ### Visualize Conserved Regions b/w Two Genomes

 FastANI supports visualization of the reciprocal mappings computed between two genomes.
 Getting this visualization requires a one to one comparison using FastANI as discussed above, except an additional flag `--visualize` should be provided.
-This flag forces FastANI to output mapping file (with `.visual` extension) that contains information of all the reciprocal mappings.
+This flag forces FastANI to output a mapping file (with `.visual` extension) that contains information of all the reciprocal mappings.
 Finally, an [R script](scripts) is provided in the repository which uses [genoPlotR](https://cran.r-project.org/web/packages/genoPlotR/index.html) package to plot these mappings.
 Here we show an example run using two genomes: *Bartonella quintana* ([GenBank: CP003784.1](https://www.ncbi.nlm.nih.gov/nuccore/CP003784.1)) and *Bartonella henselae* ([NCBI Reference Sequence: NC_005956.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_005956.1)).